 Since COVID-19 is spread through contact with others, is it still safe for our girl to be selling cookies in public places?

-Effective March 16 all GSOFCT, troop, and service unit activities are suspended until April 12.
+All GSOFCT, troop, and service unit in-person activities are suspended until June 15.
+Troops and Service Units should follow the state and CDC guidelines.
 We will reevaluate at that time and post updates as they become available.
-Please contact Product Sales if you have specific questions related to the cookie program
+Please contact Product Sales if you have specific questions related to the cookie program.

 Does Girl Scouts have any medical expertise?